Sigma Sixth

 In addition to A-Levels and BTEC, students can also work towards an Extended Project Qualification, which is highly recognised by universities.
 The majority of our students join their university of choice.
 A growing number of our students also access the expanding apprenticeship market, securing placements with well respected companies.

-A-Level Art and Design: Fine Art /Textiles/ Graphic Communications
+A-Level Art and Design: Fine Art

 Course Outline:

 The A Level is a two year course which consists of three units of work: Personal Portfolio, Critical Study and the externally set assignment.
-Within the Art and Design A Level we are offering three disciplines: Fine Art, Textiles and Graphic Communications.

 Complementary Subjects: